 - More Tips About Using High Frequency Meters

 - What Features to Look For In An RF Meter

 - Basic High Frequency Meters

-Not the type of meter you are looking for?
+If this is not the type of meter you are looking for?
 Please check our guides on low frequency meters (measure radiation from power lines, cables, transformers, electric devices laptops etc), radioactivity meters (measure radiation from radon gas, granite counters, nuclear accidents etc) or check the frequently asked questions about electromagnetic field meters!

-We advise you to read all the following information about how to use a high frequency meter and which are the important features to look for, but if you are in a hurry to see the recommended meters go straight to the high frequency meters comparison tables at the end of the article.
+We advise you to read all the following information about how to use a high frequency meter and which are the important features to look for.
+But if you are in a hurry to see the recommended meters go straight to the high frequency meters comparison tables at the end of the article.

 - Laboratories, diagnostic centers, recording studios, etc should also check for high frequency radiation levels, because they have electronic equipment that is sensitive to electromagnetic interference